 At age 11, Richard’s mother sent him to Australia alone by ship to live with an aunt and her Australian husband.
 “I couldn’t speak a word of English when I arrived,” says Richard.
 “It was a tough time.
 The aunt brought me up as her own through never officially adopted me,” says Richard.
 “She told me she didn’t really know anything about my father except that he had a sister but that my mother didn’t want to have any contact.
 I often wondered about my father and all my life felt like I didn’t really ‘belong’ – especially after my aunt later adopted a baby girl.”

-Fast forward to February 2019 and Richard is standing at the arrivals gate at Sydney International Airport.
-He’s waiting, flowers and a toy koala in his hands, to meet Christina who has travelled from California to meet him. “[Christina had] contacted me within a few days of the AncestryDNA matches to question our shared DNA,” Richard explains.
+Fast forward to February 2019 and the siblings are preparing to meet for the first time.
+Richard’s waiting at the arrivals gate at Sydney International Airport with flowers and a toy koala in his hands, to meet Christina who has travelled from California to meet him. “[Christina had] contacted me within a few days of the AncestryDNA matches to question our shared DNA,” Richard explains.
 “I told her all I knew and after several emails back and forth we realised that we are brother and sister!
 The names, ages and places corresponded with what she knew of her father.”

 “Christina told me that our father wasn’t killed [in the Pacific] and had in fact returned to the USA after the war, subsequently married her mother and they had two daughters.
 Her mother divorced him when the girls were very young, moved away, remarried and changed the children’s surname to that of their stepfather.
 Christina grew up unaware of his existence until she was 26.
 She luckily was able to meet and get to know him before he passed away in 1998.
 It’s so sad that I didn’t get to do that.”